 AUTOMAKERS ARE FUTURE-FOCUSED

 This is all in the context of the long game, though.
 Automakers are thinking down the road to electric vehicles, hybrids, and self-driving autonomous cars, and a day in which private vehicle ownership may take a different direction than it does today.
 In regard to electric vehicles, chances are they'll take the same path as other emerging technologies have over the years: range, battery technology, and performance will improve and prices will come down (remember what a 43-inch flatscreen TV cost in 2009?).

 So what does that mean for the fortunes of Detroit, European, and Asian car companies?

 Closing down entire product lines will mean mothballing the plants where they're made, and a loss of more jobs in the automotive sector.
 The jobs that will be in demand will be more advanced-manufacturing roles that require a broad set of high-tech skills.
-And, there's always a chance that international events could cause a spike in oil prices, making those bigger vehicles suddenly seem a lot less appealing.
+And, there's always a chance that international events could cause a longer-term spike in oil prices, making those bigger vehicles suddenly seem a lot less appealing.

 Of course, if you're still interested in sedans, there's a good chance you can lease or buy a discontinued Chevy, Buick, or Ford sedan at fire-sale prices.